WBTH

-WBTH (1400 AM) is a radio station licensed to serve Williamson, West Virginia, United States.
-The station, established in 1939, is owned and operated by licensee Mountain Top Media LLC, Cindy May Johnson Managing Member.
+WBTH (1400 AM) was a radio station licensed to serve Williamson, West Virginia, United States.
+The station, established in 1939, was owned and operated by licensee Mountain Top Media LLC, Cindy May Johnson Managing Member.

-WBTH broadcasts a contemporary Christian format serving Williamson, Central Mingo County, West Virginia and Northeastern Pike County, Kentucky.
+WBTH had broadcast a contemporary Christian format serving Williamson, Central Mingo County, West Virginia and Northeastern Pike County, Kentucky.

+On July 13, 2026, the Federal Communications Commission granted Mountain Top Media's request for special temporary authority to allow WBTH to remain silent for 180 days due to a broken cable on the station's tower.
+The WBTH license was surrendered that September.
+It was cancelled on September 17.

 Call sign meaning

-The call sign represents the first letters of the last name of the original owners of WBTH.
+The call sign represented the first letters of the last name of the original owners of WBTH.
 Francis Wagner, William Booker, George Taylor, and William Hogg requested the WBTH call sign in 1939.